 Follow the Live365 Recommendations

 You can use any standard image type (.jpg, .png, etc.) for your logo.
 It’s also possible to use .gif to have your image be animated.
 The recommended size for a station logo is a square 300px x 300px.
-Note that if you use a rectangular image, it’s possible that some distortion may occur, especially when it is viewed in the Live365 directory.
-Additionally, on your station profile page, rectangular images will make your station logo look a bit smaller or more difficult to read than others.
+Note that if you use a rectangular logo, it’s likely that some distortion may occur, especially when it is viewed in the Live365 directory.
+Additionally, on your station profile page, rectangular logos may not show fully, meaning only the center of your logo may be visible.

 Include Minimal Text

 You don't want to cloud your logo with too much text.
-Not only because your logo is small and you want any necessary text to be readable, but because if you want to do any Facebook advertising or be involved in any Facebook advertising, Facebook has a strict policy on having text in your image.
-In fact, if you try to create an ad with your logo as part of the creative of the ad and they deem that your logo has too much text, they will not serve your ad at all.
+Not only because your logo is small and you want any necessary text to be readable, but also because if you want to do any Facebook advertising or be involved in any Facebook advertising, Facebook suggests that images with less than 20% text perform better.

 Now, you may have no intention of doing any Facebook advertising yourself, but keeping your station open to it is important.
 In the future, you could end up working with a business that would like to run an ad that involves your logo, or Live365 may even want to feature your logo in an ad.
-In either of these cases, if your logo has too much text, you will have to pass up the advertising opportunity simply because Facebook won't serve the ad.
+In either of these cases, you'll want your logo to be ready for any advertising opportunities.

-Facebook recommends that your images consist of no more than 20% text and 125 characters total.
-They also recommend keeping words to a minimum, reducing font size, and avoiding spreading text all over the image when text in your image is necessary.
+Facebook recommends keeping words to a minimum, reducing font size, and avoiding spreading text all over the image when text in your image is necessary.
 Following these recommendations even if you have no intention of Facebook advertising is a good idea though since these guidelines could help to keep your logo clean, readable, and engaging.
-For more information on the guidelines for text in Facebook ad images, see this page.
+For more information on Facebook's suggestions for ad images, see this page.

 Ensure that your logo can be reasonably scaled up and down and still look great.
 Your logo needs to still be legible and clear at both larger and smaller sizes.